How to Access Your Scores

 There is no need to register 10th grade students, they will receive their test at no cost, through state funding.
 However, if 10th grade students choose to opt-out please return PSAT-10th-Grade-opt-out-letter to Ms. Messenger in PH 225, or at the front office desk.

-Students in 9th & 11th grade wishing to take the test must register online please click here: PSAT SchoolPay you do not need to submit registration letter, when paying online.
-The last day to pay & register will be Friday, September 10, 2021.
+Students in 9th & 11th grade wishing to take the test must register online please click here: PSAT SchoolPay you do not need to submit a registration letter, when paying online.
+The last day to pay & register will be Friday, September 9, 2022.
 There is NO possibility of receiving results if payment is not received by this date.
-Your student’s Score Report for the PSAT/NMSQT® will be available in mid-to-late December from College Board.
+Your student’s Score Report for the PSAT/NMSQT® will be available in mid-December from College Board.
 Reminders will be included in the weekly newsletter Panther Press, sent out by Mrs. Kunze.

-Students will receive an Official Student Guide to the PSAT/ NMSQT® through their English classes.
-This guide contains valuable information as well as a full-length practice test with answer keys.
-An electronic version of the guide is available here: PSAT-NMSQT Student Guide – FALL 2021
+The Official Student Guide to the PSAT/ NMSQT® contains valuable information as well as a full-length practice test with answer keys.
+An electronic version of the guide is available here: PSAT_NMSQT Student Guide – FALL 2022

 Please visit www.collegeboard.org/psat for more information